Andrew-Draganov/GiDR-DUN/readme.md

-# "GiDR-DUN: Gradient Dimensionality Reduction Differences and Unification" Library
+# "Gradient Dimensionality Reduction; Differences between and Unification of TSNE and UMAP"
 Written by Andrew Draganov, Jakob Rødsgaard Jørgensen and Katrine Scheel Nellemann.

 ## Overview

-This library contains simplified and standalone implementations of common gradient-based dimensionality reduction algorithms.
+This library contains simplified and standalone implementations of TSNE and UMAP, as well as the generalalization of them.
-Furthermore, most are supported in multiple backends.
+Furthermore, we support multiple backends.
 We have the following implementations available:
   - UMAP
     - numba (same speed as Leland McInnes UMAP implementation)
     - cython (about 5 times faster on optimization, same time for nearest neighbors)